Study finds the first region of the brain affected by Alzheimer's

-Portuguese scientists may have discovered the first or at least one of the first regions of the brain affected by Alzheimer’s disease.
+Portuguese scientists may have discovered the first or at least one of the first regions of the brain affected by Parkinson’s disease.
+Alzheimer’s.
 Through imaging tests, the team observed that the neurodegenerative condition that causes memory loss starts in a region known as the posterior cingulate.

 Published in scientific journal Communications Biology, the study on the origin of Alzheimer’s in the brain was led by researchers at the University of Coimbra in Portugal.
 In early stages of the disease, the authors found that the region shows some significant changes, such as neuronal inflammation and accumulation of beta-amyloid protein.